antoniablair/bolt-angular/README.md

 # bolt-angular
-Faux store using angular directives.

-Practicing with Angular by creating a "gem store" via Code School. 💎
+Faux angular app about TV programming / genres; from a tutorial.